They Want My Soul

-They Want My Soul is the eighth studio album by American indie rock band Spoon.
-It was released on August 5, 2014 through the band's new label, Loma Vista Recordings.
+They Want My Soul is the eighth studio album by American rock band Spoon.
+It was released on August 5, 2014, through the band's new label, Loma Vista Recordings.
 It is the band's first album to feature Alex Fischel, who plays keyboards and guitar.

 Background

 The band took several years off following the release of Transference in 2010, giving each member time to explore other projects.
 Frontman Britt Daniel explained that the band members were "all a little burned out", and that he personally needed "something that was going to reinvigorate me, to excite me about working on new stuff again."
 To this end, Daniel formed the group Divine Fits with Dan Boeckner of Wolf Parade, which recorded and released the album A Thing Called Divine Fits in 2012.
 Jim Eno produced albums for other bands during the downtime, while Rob Pope toured with his band The Get Up Kids, and Eric Harvey recorded a solo album.